 Sharing Is Caring!
 Share this awesome content with your friends now.

 If I need to use the Internet in my locale, I purchase a top up of credit from any of the available sources, including online.
 Next I add it to my mobile phone and purchase an Internet plan that suits my needs - (Some others in my locale have WIFI).

-At other times I go to the local library, Internet café or business establishment to get WiFi.
-Surely, one of the 715, 415 persons ( who use Internet in Jamaica, I have the world at my fingertips!
+At other times I go to the local library, Internet café or business establishment to get WIFI.
+Surely, as one of the 1.63 million persons who use Internet in Jamaica, I have the world at my fingertips!